TechClusterHQ/qbt-portchecker/README.md

 ## Installation (dynamic port)

-First up, enable the option "Bypass authentication for clients on localhost" in the qBittorrent settings under the "Web UI" tab
+First, enable the option "Bypass authentication for clients on localhost" in the qBittorrent settings under the "Web UI" tab

 Add the following environment variables to your qBittorrent container:
 ```yaml